saurav188/saurav188/README.md

 ### Hi there 👋

 # 💫 About Me:
 Backend:<br><br>Python (Expert) with experience in Django for building robust web applications.<br>Familiarity with Odoo framework for business management solutions.<br>Frontend:<br><br>JavaScript (Expert) with a focus on ReactJS for building dynamic and user-friendly interfaces.<br>Always Learning:<br><br>I'm constantly seeking new challenges and expanding my knowledge base.
-I'm particularly interested in contributing to open-source projects in the web development space (mention specific areas you're interested in if you have them

 ## 🌐 Socials: